 Note that for the larger values of $\Delta$, the threshold value for PBH formation $I$ is smaller.
 This is because when $\Delta$ is larger, the pressure gradients are smaller and in addition gravity is relatively stronger even away from the centre, in which case gravity near the centre, measured by $I$, needs not be so large compared to cases with a smaller $\Delta$.
 Put differently, for $I \lesssim 0.43 \equiv I_\m{cr}$, profiles with a smaller $\Delta$ do not result in PBH formation because the pressure gradient is so large that the gravitational collapse is hindered.

-On the other hand, for $I \gtrsim I_\m{cr}$ the criterion is insensitive to $\Delta$ altogether for the following reason.
+On the other hand, for $I \gtrsim I_\m{cr}$ the criterion is not so sensitive to $\Delta$ for the following reason.
 Since we are using a normalization condition $K_\m{i}(0)=1$, the configurations with a large $I$ must also have a large $r_{3/5}$.
 Thus those with $I \gtrsim I_\m{cr}$ have such a large $r_{3/5}$ that the difference in $\Delta$ does not affect the formation criterion much.
-Note that $(\Delta,I)$ can distinguish the PBH-forming profiles and the non-forming cases much more decisively than $(\Omega,\dhc)$.
+Note that $(\Delta,I)$ can distinguish between the PBH-forming profiles and the non-forming cases much more decisively than $(\Omega,\dhc)$.
 This is partly because $(\Delta,I)$ does not reflect the information near the outer boundary around $r=r_\m{i}$ so much as $\dhc$.